 Expertise

-Dr. Israelsen studies the management of history, tradition, legacy, heritage, inheritance, and values in emergent and established organizations.
+Dr. Israelsen studies the management of history, tradition, legacy, heritage, and inheritance in organizations.
 He uses qualitative and historical research methods to study forms of social and economic organization that achieve competitive position and resilience not only through economic efficiency but also by becoming embedded in an enduring community of stakeholders.
 Such institutions can include, for example, multigenerational family businesses, trust-owned businesses, business groups, foundations, heritage brands, estates, religious organizations, family dynasties, arts organizations, crafts and trades, community-based organizations, and other organizations dedicated to preserving a historical or cultural inheritance.

 Education